MarcinSc/gdx-assistant/README.md

 ### gdx-graph
 Allows for creating graphs that you might use in your projects.
 Currently, the only supported type of graph is `RenderingPipeline`, which handles rendering for you.
-More information available at:<br>
-[Gempukku Studio YouTube channel](https://www.youtube.com/GempukkuStudio)
+More information available at [Gempukku Studio YouTube channel](https://www.youtube.com/GempukkuStudio)

 Plugin available for download at:<br>